 If you suspect that the IRS has made a mistake in tabulating your taxes, here’s what you should do:

-What to do if you think the IRS has make a mistake on your taxes
+3 steps to take if you think the IRS has make a mistake on your taxes

-If you believe there’s an error on your tax bill: The agency encourages taxpayers to write to the IRS office that sent you the tax notice.
-You can also call the number listed on the notice or bill.
+You can write them or call the number listed on the notice or bill.
 It’s important that you do this within the time frame stated on the notice.
-To make the process as easy as possible, it’s best provide photocopies of any records in question.
+To make the process as easy as possible, it’s best to provide photocopies of any records in question.

 If you believe you’ve overpaid your tax bill: From time to time, taxpayers may pay more than what they owe in taxes.
 The IRS makes a provision for this by allowing you to file a tax adjustment (form 1040X).
 Generally, you can file a claim for a credit or refund within three years of the date you filed your original return.